 Final Applications Due: October 15, 2021 4:00 PM

-The TA Set-Aside provides funding for projects and activities defined as transportation alternatives, including on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and enhanced mobility, community improvement activities, and environmental mitigation, trails that serve a transportation purpose, and safe routes to school projects.
+The Transportation Alternatives Set-Aside (TASA) provides funding for projects and activities defined as transportation alternatives, including on- and off-road pedestrian and bicycle facilities, infrastructure projects for improving non-driver access to public transportation and enhanced mobility, community improvement activities, and environmental mitigation, trails that serve a transportation purpose, and safe routes to school projects.

-The Transportation Alternatives Set-Aside (TA Set-Aside) is not a grant program and no money is provided upfront.
+The Transportation Alternatives Set-Aside is not a grant program and no money is provided upfront.

 Projects are funded at 100% of the construction cost (including construction inspection).

 Project sponsors must pay for project design, pre-construction permits, clearances, etc.